bilalahhmedd/hello_git/README.md

 # hello_git
-To explore and practice github commands readme for dev
+To explore and practice github commands \n readme for dev